shonun1/udacity-cpp-capstone-snake-game/README.md

   * Continue - Continue the game.
   * Grid Size - Change the grid size, which toggles the size between three options: 32x32, 48x48 and 64x64.
 The game continues after the grid size is changed, food might get placed in a different location if it was out of the new grid size bounds.
   * Exit - Exit the game.
+* Food is rendered with a random color each time it is placed on the grid.
+Additionally, some of the food is toxic, which is also random, but somewhat consistent with the color as when the generated random color number is divisible by 3 and a toxic food can be spawned at that time, the food will be toxic.
+Toxic food slows down the snake for around 5 seconds.

 I honestly see a lot of potential for so many more features that would be interesting to implement that unfortunately I was unable to do due to time constraints.
 I will probably end up implementing them in the future, but this finalizes my submission for the project.